 About the School of Law

-In 2015 we celebrate 50 years of law at Queen Mary University of London.
+In 2015 we celebrated 50 years of law at Queen Mary University of London.
 Established in 1965, the School of Law has grown from 30 students and four academic staff, to 1,939 students and 115 academic staff in 2014-15.

 The School of Law has as its central focus the role of law and its institutions in contemporary international society and it is divided into two organisational units: the Department of Law and the Centre for Commercial Law Studies (CCLS).